 – In-App Purchases

 These days you can hardly find any game without some kind of in-game store for selling a wide selection of game items.
 These items can range from additional weapons and vehicles (PlanetSide 2) or cosmetics that have no impact on the gameplay (League of Legends).
 Here at Pixune, we have designed customs for many games to facilitate IAP.
-You can find some of them here.

 Instead of allowing players to buy items specifically, some games allow them to purchase Loot Boxes instead.
 There are a number of random items inside each Loot Box.
 And so, players have to “grind” through Loot Boxes to find what they are looking for.